 In his 2000 essay, Isis Brook asks an important question: “Can spirit of place be a guide to ethical building?”
-It is through the search for a reconnection with the genius loci, the identity and sense of a place, that the Bellevue Block project pursues an ambitious triple bottom line of social, environmental and economic equity.
-The Holcim Awards jury North America applauded the principled objective of restoring a sense of community, that fragmented over the last century, through a meticulous upcycling operation of its assets.
-The reuse of existing materials from dismantled buildings of the past century makes the project not only very respectful of the environment but also economically sustainable.
+It is through the search for a reconnection with the genius loci, the identity and sense of a place, that the Bellevue Block project pursues an ambitious triple bottom line of social, environmental, and economic equity.
+The Holcim Awards jury North America applauded the principled objective of restoring a sense of community, that had become fragmented over the last century, through a meticulous upcycling operation of its assets.
+The re-use of existing materials from dismantled buildings of the past century makes the project not only very respectful of the environment but also economically sustainable.

-The jury admired the ability of the project to preserve the historical context of the site while rebuilding a sense of belonging and inclusiveness of the local people.
+The jury admired the ability of the project to preserve the historical context of the site while rebuilding a sense of belonging and inclusiveness for the local people.
 It was also noted that despite the scale of the design being limited to one city block, the project longs for an urban dimension.
 The jury encourages refining the design to be more aesthetically compelling, but unanimously agreed on the overall merit of the proposal and its goals.See more

 As a Main category prize winner in the regional Holcim Awards 2020, (Re)constructed Block in Michigan, USA automatically qualified as a finalist in the Global Holcim Awards 2021.